hust-fstudy/ELGA-GMamba/README.md

 ### Dataset Preparation

-All datasets should be downloaded and placed within the `dataset` directory, adhering to the folder naming rules and structure specified for the `N-Caltech101` and `DvsGesture` datasets as provided in the project.
+All datasets should be downloaded and placed within the `dataset` directory, adhering to the folder naming rules and structure specified for the examples (`N-Caltech101` and `DvsGesture` datasets) as provided in the project.

 ## Quick Start